 Questions?
 Email email@example.com or call 202-274-4050.

 NOTE: Classes offered to alumni on an audit basis are solely for the personal benefit of the registered graduate.
-Graduates may not receive academic credit for auditing a class nor will the class appear on their transcript.
+No credit is given for courses taken through this program, and courses will not appear on transcripts.
 In addition, a student/alumnus cannot take classes for credit (as a registered student) and audit classes during the same semester.
 Since we are unable to verify attendance or performance, we cannot provide a letter or certificate as proof of successful class completion.

 AUWCL Alumni Application to Audit Law School Courses: